mdolab/pygeo/doc/getting_started.rst

 Let's say we want to do a structural shape optimization where we want to minimize the weight of a cylindrical pressure vessel.
 First, we'll need to set up a geometric parameterization.
-Next, we need to generate a point set representing the cylinder.
+Next, we need to generate a pointset representing the cylinder.
 Finally, we can perturb the geometry like an optimizer would and see the effect on the baseline cylinder shape.

 ----------------------------
 Generating baseline geometry
 ----------------------------

-*Point sets* are collections of three-dimensional points corresponding to some geometric object.
-Point sets may represent lines, curves, triangulated meshes, quadrilateral structured meshes, or really any geometric discretization.
+*pointsets* are collections of three-dimensional points corresponding to some geometric object. pointsets may represent lines, curves, triangulated meshes, quadrilateral structured meshes, or really any geometric discretization.
-The ``pyGeo`` package manages all geometric parameterization in terms of point sets.
+The ``pyGeo`` package manages all geometric parameterization in terms of pointsets.
-``pyGeo`` point sets are always ``numpy`` arrays of dimension :math:`N_{\text{points}} \times 3`.
+``pyGeo`` pointsets are always ``numpy`` arrays of dimension :math:`N_{\text{points}} \times 3`.

 Shape optimization begins with a baseline geometry.
 To keep things simple, we'll start with a cylinder centered on the point (0.5, 0.0, 0.0) extending 1.0 units along the z axis, with a radius of 0.5.